 If you are out of the country during tax season and you have earnings from the previous year which you are required to declare for income tax purposes, you should contact the Embassy, High Commission, or Consulate in your host country for information on your tax obligations.

 Canadian students, please note more information taxation while abroad is available from the Canada Revenue Agency

 Also, please note that Tuition, Education and Textbook Amount Certificates -- T2202As can be printed directly from SOLUS and will not be mailed.

-The ISIC is good for one calendar year (January-December); therefore, if you will be at the BISC for a full academic year (September to April) you may need to get a new ISIC for January.
+The ISIC is good for one calendar year (January-December); therefore, if you will be at the BISC for a full academic year (September to April) you will need to get a new ISIC for January.
 New applications are available in the fall of each year.